Indirect Cost Recovery (ICR)

 Brandeis provides arts and sciences departments and faculty with discretionary research funds in order to support and maintain the scholarly enterprise in a flexible and decentralized way.

-To this end, all arts and sciences departments whose faculty bring in external research funding, and all A&S faculty who hold external research grants will be given discretionary research funds, the balances from which can be spent on any expense that supports the scholarly or research enterprise.
-In order to calibrate the contributions to these funds to reflect externally funded research activity, and to incentive seeking of grants with indirect cost recovery at the full rate, contributions to these funds will be based on the expended indirect cost recovery from faculty research grants, as follows:
+To this end, all arts and sciences departments whose faculty bring in external research funding, and all A&S faculty who hold external research grants with an indirect cost recovery rate of at least 25% will be given discretionary research funds, the balances from which can be spent on any expense that supports the scholarly or research enterprise.
+In order to incentivize seeking of grants with indirect cost recovery, contributions to these funds will be based on the expended indirect cost recovery from faculty research grants, as follows:

-- Two percent of the total ICR from each faculty member's grants deposited in the faculty member's discretionary fund.
+1. Two percent of the total F&A from each faculty member's grants deposited in the faculty member's discretionary fund.

-Three percent of the sum of the ICR from the faculty grants in each department deposited in the departmental discretionary fund.
+2. Three percent of the sum of the F&A from the faculty grants in each department deposited in the departmental discretionary fund.